pbs-assess/pacea/README.md

 include documentation regarding the original sources and authors, who should be cited and consulted as appropriate.

-Please continue reading through this README file, and see the vignettes to get you started.
+Please continue reading through this README file, and especially see the vignettes section get started.

 ## What is in pacea?